Bipolar Disorder Signs and Symptoms

 Common symptoms of bipolar depression include:

-Signs and symptoms of a mixed episode
+Symptoms of a mixed episode

 A mixed episode of bipolar disorder features symptoms of both mania or hypomania and depression.
 Common signs of a mixed episode include depression combined with agitation, irritability, anxiety, insomnia, distractibility, and racing thoughts.
 This combination of high energy and low mood makes for a particularly high risk of suicide.